The Master's programme Systemic Consulting

 The distance learning programme provides the participants with the opportunity to acquire knowledge in the areas of professional consulting and support of controllable systems.

-The degree programme comprises ten compulsory elective and compulsory modules that focus on, for example
+The degree programme comprises ten compulsory modules and compulsory elective modules that focus on, for example

 - Theory of social systems,